The Vale Programming Language

 A common pattern is for a function to regard all of its parameters as coming from a read-only region.

-When main passes in allShips from the main region into the 'a &List<Ship> parameter, biggestShipName:
+When main passes in allShips from the main region into the &a'List<Ship> parameter, biggestShipName:

 • Refers to the main region by the name 'a.